What does a property developer do?

 Visualises and designs the interiors of the development, working with the CGI company at the start of the project, then decorates, styles and 'sets' a fully furnished show home

 Shoots the finished development, both interior and exterior, for promotional materials

 Cleans the finished development, ready for sale or lease

 Why develop property?

 As we've already explored, homeowners may choose to develop their property in order to climb up the property ladder, to create space for an expanding family, or to make their living space more functional and to their own taste.
-For property developers, the main goal in property development is to make a profit, since, after all, it is a business process.
+However, for property developers, the main goal in property development is to make a profit, since, after all, it is a business process.

-Property professional, Vicky Bromley-White, puts it this way:
+In conclusion, property professional, Vicky Bromley-White, puts it this way:

 ¹ [SOURCE: Quora]